ibm-cloud-docs/openwhisk/prep.md

 ```
 {: pre}

-For more information, see [Packaging Python code with a local virtual environment in a .zip file](#prep_python_local_virtenv).
+For more information, see [Packaging Python code with a local virtual environment in a compressed file](#prep_python_local_virtenv).

-### Packaging Python code with a Docker virtual environment in a .zip file
+### Packaging Python code with a Docker virtual environment in a compressed file
 {: #prep_python_docker_virt_zip}

 **When to use this method**

 If your app requires dependencies that are not included with the base {{site.data.keyword.openwhisk_short}} [Python runtime](/docs/openwhisk?topic=openwhisk-runtimes#openwhisk_ref_python_environments), you can install those dependencies into a `virtualenv` folder by using the Python environment inside the {{site.data.keyword.openwhisk_short}} Python runtime image.
-You can then compress the folder into a .zip to deploy in {{site.data.keyword.openwhisk_short}}.
-Your .zip file must be smaller than the maximum `codeSize` as described in the [Action Limits](/docs/openwhisk?topic=openwhisk-limits#limits_actions).
+You can then compress the folder into a compressed file to deploy in {{site.data.keyword.openwhisk_short}}.
+Your compressed file must be smaller than the maximum `codeSize` as described in the [Action Limits](/docs/openwhisk?topic=openwhisk-limits#limits_actions).

 **Example command**

-You can use the .zip file to create an action.
-Replace `<file_path>` with the file path to your .zip file.
+You can use the compressed file to create an action.
+Replace `<file_path>` with the file path to your compressed file.

 ```bash
 ibmcloud fn action create <action_name> <compressed_python_virtualenv.zip> --kind python:3.7
 ```
 {: pre}

-For more information, see [Packaging Python code with a Docker virtual environment in a .zip file](#prep_python_virtenv).
+For more information, see [Packaging Python code with a Docker virtual environment in a compressed file](#prep_python_virtenv).

 ### Packaging large Python dependencies in a custom Docker image
 {: #packaging_large_python_docker}